jimouris/draft-mouris-cfrg-mastic/draft-mouris-cfrg-mastic.md

 When no FLP joint randomness is required, sharding involves the following
 steps:

-1. Encode the weight as `beta`
+1. Encode the weight `weight` as `beta = [field(1)] + flp.encode(weight)`.
+The
+   prefix `[field(1)]`, is used to count how many reports share a prefix in common and is usesd during unsharding.
+More details in {{unsharding}}.
-1. Generate the VIDPF correction words and keys for `alpha` and `beta`
+1. Generate the VIDPF correction words and keys for input `alpha` and `beta` as the payload.
-1. Generate the FLP proof of `beta`'s validity
+1. Generate the FLP proof of validity for `flp.encode(weight)`.
-1. Compute the Leader's share of the proof
+1. Compute the Leader's share of the proof.

+> NOTE Each correction word has length `flp.MEAS_LEN`.
+We could save a
+> little bit of communication by truncating the weights according to
+> `flp.truncate()`.
+However, we still need to encode the full weight at
+> least once, either separately or at the first level of the VIDPF tree.
+> See issue \#98 for details.

 The complete algorithm is listed below: